 4. Cranberries are perennial.

 Cranberries grow on hardy vines that last many years.
 Some of the cranberries sourced by Naturex-DBS grow on vines that are 130 years old!
 The cranberry vines look like a plate of spaghetti.
 They curl around one another in a circular pattern.
 These perennial vines never grow upwards, preferring to stay close to the ground.

 5. Cranberry extract can be used for dietary supplements.

-One of the most interesting facts about cranberries is that they contain a powerful compound called proanthocyanadins (PACs) that can be used in dietary supplements.
+One of the most interesting facts about cranberries is that they contain powerful compounds called proanthocyanadins (PACs) that can be used in dietary supplements.
 Naturex-DBS produces the cranberry extract powder used by Theralogix.

-The process starts with whole fruit extract that includes the juice, skins, flesh, and seeds of the cranberry.
+The process starts with whole fruit extract that includes the juice, skins, flesh, and cranberry seeds.
 This extract is concentrated and then dried.